 When birds stop nesting and roosting, related safety and sanitation incidents decrease.

-Lower Administrative Burden
+Lower Administrative Burden for Compliance Teams

 Fewer repeat violations mean less paperwork, fewer investigations, and more stable compliance cycles.

-Compliance Becomes Simpler When Prevention Is Verified
+Compliance Gets Easier When Prevention Is Verified

 Compliance management becomes complicated when facilities operate in response mode.
 Humane bird control shifts the focus from cleanup to prevention, reducing inspection findings and regulatory risk.